McSlow/bikemaintenance/README.md

 2. Restart Home Assistant to load the integration.
 3. In the Strava developer portal set the **Authorization Callback Domain** to `my.home-assistant.io` (recommended) or to the public HTTPS domain you already use for Home Assistant.
 The config flow passes through [My Home Assistant](https://my.home-assistant.io/) so the redirect works even when your instance is only reachable on your local network.
 4. Go to **Settings → Devices & Services → Add Integration**, search for **Strava Bike Maintenance**, and select it.
 5. Enter your Strava Client ID and Client Secret.
-Authorise Home Assistant when Strava prompts you.
+Authorise Home Assistant when Strava prompts you (the integration requests the `read` and `profile:read_all` scopes so it can download your bike list).
 6. Once linked, the integration creates devices and sensors for every bike returned by Strava.

 ## 📡 Entities